Ferdinando Gonzaga, Duke of Mantua

 Ferdinand I Gonzaga (26 April 1587 – 29 October 1626) was Duke of Mantua and Duke of Montferrat from 1612 until his death.

 Biography

 Born in Mantua, he was the son of Vincenzo I and Eleonora de' Medici.

-He was appointed a cardinal at the age of 20.
-A few years after his elder brother, Duke Francesco IV, died in 1612 without male heirs, he renounced the ecclesiastical career and succeeded his brother in both the Duchy of Mantua and the Duchy of Montferrat.
+On 10 December 1607, he was appointed a cardinal by Pope Paul V at the age of 20.
+A few years after his elder brother, Duke Francesco IV, died in 1612 without male heirs, he renounced the ecclesiastical career on 16 November 1615, and succeeded his brother in both the Duchy of Mantua and the Duchy of Montferrat.

-In 1616 he secretly married Camilla Faà di Bruno, whom he divorced in the same year.
+In 1616, he secretly married Camilla Faà di Bruno, whom he divorced in the same year.
 Their son Francesco Giacinto Teodoro Giovanni Gonzaga, although accepted at court, was not made Ferdinando's heir.
-He died of the plague during the 1630 siege of Mantua.
-On 16 February 1617 he married Catherine de' Medici (1593–1629), the daughter of Ferdinand I, Grand Duke of Tuscany.
+He died of the plague at the age of 14, during the 1630 siege of Mantua.

+On 16 February 1617, Ferdinando married Caterina de' Medici (1593–1629), the daughter of Ferdinand I, Grand Duke of Tuscany.
+They had no children.

 Ferdinand Gonzaga died in 1626.
 His younger brother Vincenzo II inherited the duchy.